AlexErlewein/SpellSmut/.ai/CRUSH.md

 ```

 ## Critical Rules
+- Use UV for Python package management (not pip directly)
 - Use Lua 4.0 syntax only (no modern Lua 5.x features)
 - Windows paths use backslashes in Lua scripts
 - Always backup GameData.cff before modifications
 - Test mod compatibility after changes
 - Update docs/index.md when adding new guides
 - Place planning docs in ProjectPlanning/, not docs/
+- Run linting and type checking before committing changes
+- Use test markers: `-m "not gui"` to skip GUI tests, `-m "not slow"` for fast tests